Nationality and Borders Act 2022: Electronic Travel Authorisation

-The bill proposes a system for pre-registration of all non-UK or Irish citizens travelling into the UK, including across the land border in Northern Ireland.
-The scheme is intended to be fully in place by the end of 2024.
+The bill proposes a system for pre-registration of most non-UK or Irish citizens travelling into the UK, including across the land border in Northern Ireland.
+The scheme started in late 2023 and is intended to be fully in place by the end of 2024.

 Background

 In March 2021, the government introduced a "New Plan for Immigration Policy Statement", also known as the New Plan.
 The consultation closed on 6 May 2021, with charities expressing the concern that this was insufficient time to gather the views of marginalised communities.
 An open letter by Refugee Action, supported by more than 100 non-profit organisations, argued: "The documents are only available in English and Welsh...
 Not one question in the official consultation document asks people about their personal experiences of fleeing persecution."

 The final Bill text was introduced to the British House of Commons end of June 2021 by Home Secretary Priti Patel.
 The results of the 'New Plan for Immigration' consultation were not published at this time.

-In November 2021, an amendment to the Bill was introduced which, if passed, would allow people to be deprived of British citizenship without being given notice.
+In November 2021, an amendment to the bill was introduced which, if passed, would allow people to be deprived of British citizenship without being given notice.
 At the time the Home Office stated its position on citizenship: "British citizenship is a privilege, not a right".
 As of 27 January 2022, it is in committee stage, with four sittings scheduled until February 10, 2022.